 It’s irrelevant to dabble or engage in the feud which engulfed the two Political gladiators of the first republic but there is need to put records in proper and real perspective and correct the drift and insincerity on the part of those concerned.

-What I’m saying is that it is very pertinent and proper to bring to light of the public knowledge in brief what brought about the clash or in-fighting between Chief Obafemi who was in fact the party leader, the first Premier of Western Region between 1954-1959, friend and colleague to Samuel Ladoke Akintola (SLA).
+What I’m saying is that it is very pertinent and proper to bring to the light of the public knowledge in brief what brought about the clash or in-fighting between Chief Obafemi who was, in fact, the party leader, the first Premier of Western Region between 1954-1959, friend and colleague to Samuel Ladoke Akintola (SLA).

-It is suffice to say that University of Ife (now Obafemi Awolowo) sited in Ife was during Samuel Ladoke Akintola’s premiership and he inaugurated the governing council and was the first Chancellor of the university.
+It suffices to say that the University of Ife (now Obafemi Awolowo) sited in Ife was during Samuel Ladoke Akintola’s premiership and he inaugurated the governing council and was the first Chancellor of the university.